-St Matthew's Collegiate (Masterton) has effective processes and procedures for meeting the assessment needs of its students by:
+St Oran's College has effective processes and procedures for meeting the assessment needs of its students by:

-- designing coherent programmes of learning and assessment that are culturally appropriate focussed on student interests, needs, abilities and aspirations - using formative assessments and checkpoints to provide on-going feedback and feedforward information so students can present their best standardspecific evidence of achievement - assessing students when they are ready - using a range of methods for collecting assessment evidence, to meet student needs - ensuring teachers are aware of individual students with special assessment conditions entitlements, and resourcing their support - providing [expanding] opportunities for digital assessment including digital exams - engaging in Review of Achievement Standards pilots to prepare for future assessment - identifying and providing support for students at risk of not achieving literacy and numeracy or their qualification goals
+- designing coherent programmes of learning and assessment that are culturally appropriate focussed on student interests, needs, abilities and aspirations - broadening assessment opportunities by engaging with external providers to offer courses the school is unable to offer - using formative assessments and checkpoints to provide on-going feedback and feedforward information so students can present their best standardspecific evidence of achievement - assessing students when they are ready - using a range of methods for collecting assessment evidence, to meet student needs - ensuring teachers are aware of individual students with special assessment conditions entitlements, and resourcing their support - identifying and providing support for students at risk of not achieving literacy and numeracy or their qualification goals - implementing strategies to provide opportunities to study Science, Technology, Engineering and Mathematics (STEM) subjects.

-St Matthew's Collegiate (Masterton) has effective processes and procedures for:
+St Oran's College has effective processes and procedures for:

-- · managing missed or late assessment - managing resubmission and further opportunities for assessment - investigating student appeals of assessment decisions - investigating possible breaches of assessment rules - monitoring the authenticity of student work using a range of strategies - reporting Not Achieved for proven breaches of authenticity and where students have had an adequate assessment opportunity but have submitted no work - assuring valid, verifiable and standard-specific evidence is collected for derived and unexpected event grades - safeguarding student privacy in the issuing of student results.
+- managing missed or late assessment - managing resubmission and further opportunities for assessment - investigating student appeals of assessment decisions - investigating possible breaches of assessment rules - monitoring the authenticity of student work using a range of strategies - reporting Not Achieved for proven breaches of authenticity and where students have had an adequate assessment opportunity but have submitted no work - assuring valid, verifiable and standard-specific evidence is collected for derived and unexpected event grades - safeguarding student privacy in the issuing of student results.